Simeon Price

-Simeon Taylor Price, Jr. (May 16, 1882 – March 16, 1945) was an American golfer who competed in the 1904 Summer Olympics.
+Simeon Taylor "Sim" Price Jr. (May 16, 1882 – March 16, 1945) was an American golfer who competed in the 1904 Summer Olympics.

+Career

 He was born in Maine and died in Washington, D.C.
 In 1904 he was part of the American team which won the bronze medal.
 He finished 20th in this competition.
 In the individual competition he finished 19th in the qualification and was eliminated in the first round of the match play.